All the integers are rational numbers. Justify the statement.

 Since we know that integers are a collection of whole numbers and negatives of whole numbers.
 Let's take a few examples to see how can we express integers as rational numbers.

 4 is an integer but we can express 4 as 4/1 or 8/2 or 12/3 and all these are rational numbers.

 -3 is an integer but we can express (-3) as (-3)/1 or (-6)/2 or (-9)/3 and all these are rational numbers.

 0 is an integer and it can be expressed as 0/1

-Similarly we can express any integer, whether positive or negative as a rational numer.
+Similarly, we can express any integer, whether positive or negative as a rational number.